Cut Server Energy Costs by 25% Without Affecting Performance

 What the evidence shows

-An independent, real-world validation study published by Qnetix recorded a sustained 35% reduction in server power, approximately 62W per server, with zero perceptible performance degradation [5].
-At the scale of a 2,000-server estate, that translates to approximately £260,000 in annual energy savings and around 192 tonnes of CO₂e avoided.
-The test ran across 50 servers over two weeks.
-Servers ran live applications, workloads and SLAs remained unchanged, and all measurements were independently confirmed using rack-level PDU metering.
+Qnetix recorded a sustained 35% reduction in server power on a live estate, around 62W per server, with no perceptible performance impact, all independently confirmed at rack-level PDU [6].
+Across a 2,000-server estate that’s roughly £260,000 in annual energy savings and around 192 tonnes of CO₂e avoided.
+The two-week test ran across 50 servers on live applications, workloads and SLAs remained unchanged.

 What the lab tests confirm

-In another lab-based study, World Wide Technology’s Advanced Technology Centre recorded power draw reductions of 19 to 29% on Dell servers, independently confirmed at the PDU, with exhaust temperatures dropping by 9.2% [6].
-And in a separate study, Intel validated the technology on Xeon Gold dual-socket servers, recording reductions of approximately 25% under representative load [7].
+Two lab studies back up the Qnetix result.
+World Wide Technology's Advanced Technology Centre recorded 19 to 29% power reductions on Dell servers, with exhaust temperatures down 9.2%, all independently confirmed at the PDU [7].
+Intel separately validated reductions of approximately 25% on Xeon Gold dual-socket servers under representative load [8].

 What this means for your facility

-Three independent studies over two chipset architectures confirm that your servers are consuming energy they don’t need.
-Now there’s a proven way to stop paying for the waste.
+Three independent studies, two chipset architectures, one conclusion: your servers are drawing energy they don’t need.
+There’s now a proven way to stop paying for it.

 References

-- (2026) Validating scalable server energy optimisation in real-world data centre conditions, Qnetix/QiO Technologies.
+6. (2026) Validating scalable server energy optimisation in real-world data centre conditions, by Qnetix, published by QiO Technologies.